pudly/schmopera-hugo/content/articles/atg-boheme.md

 > The neatest part of seeing this latest _La bohème_ was to note that I already have my favourite things about each revival.

-Ivanys' _La bohème_ demonstrates what it means to update an opera organically.
+Ivany's _La bohème_ demonstrates what it means to update an opera organically.
 This is no set of gimmicks, but a modernization meant to maximize the affect of an already-great story.
 It's why Puccini's opera is still so popular in its original Italian form; there is a core to these characters that is true no matter where or when you place them.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1570494716/media/2019/10/OP190927_DSC4373_naavvv.jpg){{% /md %}}